Variations on "Là ci darem la mano": "Hats off, gentlemen, a genius"

 Robert Schumann (who was born only 3 months after Chopin) first heard the Variations by the then-unknown Polish composer at a performance by Julius Knorr at the Leipzig Gewandhaus on 27 October 1831.
 This famously caused him to declare, through the voice of his alter ego Eusebius, "Hats off, gentlemen, a genius", in the 7 December 1831 edition of the Allgemeine musikalische Zeitung.
 He also practised the work himself for months "in a literally obsessive manner".
 There is no record that Chopin thanked Schumann for his support at this important early stage of his career.

 Schumann's teacher (and future father-in-law) Friedrich Wieck published a very positive review of the Variations in the German periodical Caecilia.
 Chopin found the review so embarrassingly cloying that he blocked Wieck's attempts to publish it in French.
 In a letter to a friend, Chopin wrote that Wieck, "instead of being clever, is very stupid" and that he did not want his musical integrity to "die" because of "the imagination of that ... stubborn German”.

 Wieck also had his 12-year-old daughter Clara study the work for public performance, and it became a staple of her early repertoire.
 In her diary of 8 June 1831 (coincidentally Robert Schumann's 21st birthday), she wrote: Chopin's Variations Op.
 2, which I learned in eight days, is the hardest piece I have ever seen or played till now.
 This original, brilliant composition is still so little known that almost every pianist and teacher considers it incomprehensible and impossible to play.
 In Kassel, Louis Spohr turned pages for her as she played them.
-Clara Wieck would later become Schumann's wife, despite the vehement opposition of her father.

 Schumann and Chopin did not meet in person until 27 September 1835, in Leipzig.
 They met only once more, again in Leipzig, on 12 September 1836.
 Schumann is known to have written 5 letters to Chopin (only one letter survives), but Chopin never reciprocated.
 He did not care for Schumann's music, and his only apparent mark of respect towards Schumann is his dedication of the Ballade No. 2 in F major, Op.
 38, to him, which may have been out of politeness as much as anything.
 For his part, Schumann not only dedicated his Kreisleriana, Op.
 16, to Chopin, he also wrote his own Variations on Chopin's Nocturne in G minor, Op.
 15/3 (first published 1981), in between their two meetings; he wrote an imitative section called simply "Chopin" in Carnaval, Op.
 9; and he remained a lifelong staunch champion of Chopin's music, as did his wife Clara (the last concerto she ever played was Chopin's Piano Concerto No. 2 in F minor).